AstroMined/debtonator/docs/progress.md

    - Synchronized with existing version in pyproject.toml

 ## Next Actions
-1. **Implement Pydantic V2 Compatible Decimal Precision Handling**
+1. **Update Schema Tests for Pydantic V2 Compatible Validation**
-   - Follow the new implementation checklist:
-     * Update remaining schema files to use the new Annotated types
+   - Update test files to reflect new validation behavior with Annotated types
-     * Update any remaining schema test files
-     * Complete documentation updates
-   - Continue with a systematic approach:
-     * Group related schema files for consistent updates
-     * Test each group after updates
-     * Then proceed with the next group
+   - Add dedicated tests for dictionary validation
+   - Update error message expectations to match Pydantic V2 format
+   - Ensure proper test coverage for all schema files
-   - Focus on minimizing technical debt throughout implementation
+   - Focus on high-priority schema files first

+2. **Update Documentation for Pydantic V2 Compatibility**
-   - Update documentation for the new approach
+   - Update ADR-013 with details of the new implementation approach
+   - Update developer guidelines with examples of Annotated types
+   - Create examples of common patterns with the new approach
+   - Document dictionary validation strategy

+3. **Complete Service Tests for Decimal Precision**
+   - Implement tests for bill splits, payments, and accounts
+   - Verify decimal precision handling in business logic
+   - Test distribution scenarios with 4 decimal place precision
+   - Verify rounding behavior at API boundaries

-2. **Resume API Enhancement Project - Phase 6**
+4. **Resume API Enhancement Project - Phase 6**
    - Implement recommendations API using the new schema approach
    - Continue trend reporting development with improved validation
    - Proceed with frontend development leveraging enhanced schema validation
    - Create comprehensive API documentation with validation requirements

-3. **Improve Developer Experience**
-   - Add IDE snippets for common schema validation patterns
-   - Document version.py usage patterns
-   - Enhance API documentation with schema validation requirements
-   - Create tutorials for working with the validation system

-4. **Implement Compliance Monitoring**
-   - Add ADR compliance checks to code review process
-   - Update developer onboarding documentation with validation standards
-   - Consider static analysis tools to enforce ADR rules
-   - Implement scheduled reviews to maintain compliance

 ## Known Issues
 1. **ConstrainedDecimal Incompatibility with Pydantic V2**